skip to Main Content

 Baker-Miller Pink (Smith Journal)

-From getting the green light from the pentagon to being banned from the Olympics, this sweet shade of pink was believed to wield extraordinary powers of passivity.
+From getting the green light from The Pentagon to being banned from the Olympics, this sweet shade of pink was believed to wield extraordinary powers of passivity.

 In the 1970s, Alexander Schauss was a psychology student exploring whether colour could cause hormonal changes.
 He conducted an experiment at the end of that decade, using a shade of pink he labelled P-618 to see whether it could have a calming effect on those who looked at it.